eloycoto/eloycoto.github.io/content/blog/2024-03-05-on-being-sick.rst

 When you need to be lying in bed, you can think about a lot of things, and I'm sure that almost all negative!
-I got into the Theodore Vail mod, explore what you don't know about it!
+I got into the Theodore Vail mod, explore what you don't know about!
 If you want to stay motivated and in the good mod, you need to feel challenged every single day, the healthy stress!

 Today marks my 50th day!
 I learnt a lot of things, from `NixOs